zhengjie6/fyp-segmentationbot/README.md

 ## Introduction

 This project make use of Semantic Segmentation to create a click to drive robot.
-The sensors used is
+The robot is implemented using only monocular cameras.

 The segmentation of the project uses MMSegmentation, an open source semantic segmentation toolbox based on PyTorch.
 It is a part of the OpenMMLab project.